HideInDust/DeepANIS/README.md

 `cd keras_transformer`
 `python setup.py install`

-In the folder `./data`, we have preprocessed dataset by the corresponding jupyter notebook.
-All source datasets can be refered in the `./data/source/`, and all preprocess files can be refered in the `./Data/preprocess/`.
+All source datasets can be refered in the `./Data/source/`, and all preprocess files can be refered in the `./Data/preprocess/`.

 ## Models